Should Businesses Be Protected From COVID-19 Lawsuits When They Reopen?

 The Emerging Debate in Washington

-Actions Businesses Can Take on Their Own
+Business Can Take Their Own Actions

 “If there is no liability on the part of employers without a set of rules by which employers have to abide by, then that means you can have a wild, wild west,” Kent Swig, president of a privately owned real estate investment and development company, told the Philadelphia Inquirer recently.